El-Suri/Analyse-Monkey-Brain-Tracts/README.md

 Notebooks and scripts for the tractography analysis of monkey MRI data.

-This repository should serve as a record and guide for how to use non-human primate MRI images to analyse structural connections between regions using the (insert name of atlas) atlas.
+This repository should serve as a record and guide for how to use non-human primate MRI images to analyse structural connections between regions using the [Calabrese et al](https://doi.org/10.1016/j.neuroimage.2015.05.072) atlas.
 Created by Sam Berry and Dr. Mark Postans at Cardiff University.

 ### Dataset information

-9 Non-human primates (insert species here) were downloaded from the (insert repo)
+9 rhesus macaque monkey (macaca mulatta) datasets were downloaded from the Mount Sinai School of Medicine repo on [Primate Data Exchange](http://fcon_1000.projects.nitrc.org/indi/PRIME/mssm1.html)

 The dataset includes:

-* T1w 7T structural images (input acqusition info)
+* T1w & T2w 7T structural images
-* Diffusion weighted images (insert aqusition info)
+* Diffusion weighted images
+* Resting state fMRI

+Procedures and scanning parameters can be found on the repo website.

-The atlas was generated using data from * and was downloaded from **
+The atlas used was created by Calabrese et al and was generated using data from 10 post-mortem rhesus monkeys.
+The atlas can be downloaded from https://www.civm.duhs.duke.edu/rhesusatlas

+Imaging data provided by the Duke Center for In Vivo Microscopy NIH/NIBIB (P41 EB015897).

 ### First steps - get images ready for the ExploreDTI software

-The images come pre-processed (see above for info), however there are a few more steps before they are ready for ExploreDTI - the software we are using to analyse the tracts.
+The images come pre-processed (see repo for info), however there are a few more steps before they are ready for ExploreDTI - the software we are using to analyse the tracts.
 The code to complete the steps below is contained in the notebook "Prepare_brains_for_ExploreDTI.ipynb"

 1. Extract a b0 (no diffusion) image from the DWI data using fslroi
 2. Run brain extraction on the extracted B0 images using FSL BET, using the -m option to save a binary mask
 3. Multiply the binary masks with the DWI images using fslmaths to remove the skull

 There are two b0s in the DWI data.
-For ExploreDTI to work they both need to be at the front, which is not the case.
+For ExploreDTI to work they both need to be at the front, which is not the case here.
 Therefore, the below steps deal with this issue.

 4. Change the bvec and bval files so that the data associated with the b0 images is at the front.
 The b0 images can be found where the bval file has values of 0.
 This index position is used to move the appropriate data from the 3 dimensions of the bvec files to the front.
 (This is done in the notebook)
 5. Open ExploreDTI and use the ExploreDTI plugin ‘Shuffle/select 3D volume(s) in 4D *.nii file(s)’ to reorder the b0 images to the beginning.
 All the b0 images are in the same place for every monkey, so you can use the sequence: 1 66 2:65 67:130 for all.